ArielElb/TryHackMe/Windows Privilege Escalation/README.md

    Autoruns are programs that automatically start when Windows boots up or when a user logs in.
 They are usually stored in the Run or RunOnce registry keys, which contain the path of the executable file for the program.
 Registry autoruns can be used for legitimate purposes, such as launching antivirus software or system utilities, but they can also be exploited by malware or attackers to gain persistence or privilege escalation on a system.

-   There are two main ways to exploit registry autoruns:
+   There are two main ways to exploit autoruns:

    - If an attacker can write to the registry key that controls the autorun program, they can change the path of the executable file to point to a malicious one.
 This way, the malicious program will run instead of the original one when Windows starts or when a user logs in.
 This can be used to execute arbitrary code, create a backdoor, or steal information from the system.
    - If an attacker can overwrite the executable file of the autorun program with a malicious one, they can achieve the same effect as the previous method.
 This requires the attacker to have write access to the folder where the executable file is located, which may be protected by the system or the owner of the file.